DhruvNasra/PawnStorm/README.md

 # PawnStorm

 PawnStorm is a powerful chess engine designed to provide a challenging opponent for chess enthusiasts and developers.
-Test your chess skills against PawnStorm or integrate it with GUI software like [CuteChess](https://github.com/cutechess/cutechess).
+Test your chess skills against PawnStorm by integrating it with GUI software like [CuteChess](https://github.com/cutechess/cutechess).

 ## Features
 - Efficient and optimized chess algorithms